-The theme you are going to use is crucial to your blog or website’s success.
+So you’ve checked several themes for your blog but you’re wondering what’s the best WordPress theme.
+Well, the theme you are going to use is crucial to your blog or website’s success or…failure.

 Now, when the attention span of visitors is smaller than ever, the WordPress theme you are using means success or failure.

 Your visitors may leave your site and never return if your theme is slowly loading, the content is not easily accessible or is hard to read.

 That’s why you have to choose the best WordPress theme that has an eye-friendly layout, multiple customization options, is secure and has some other characteristics that you will find in this article.

 - 1. Does the theme fit your niche?